A bone density, or dual-energy X-ray absorptiometry scan (DEXA) scan is a special type of X-ray that measures bone mineral density (BMD).

-The DEXA scan measures bone mineral density, to detect possible osteoporosis.
+The most common reason for having this type of scan is to detect possible osteoporosis.
 Osteoporosis results from loss of bone mineral to a level which potentially increases the risk of fractures.

-It is a simple procedure, involving no injections, and is not painful.
+It is a simple examination, involving no injections, and is not painful.
+Your height and weight is measured to allow the computer to generate the information about your bone density.
 You are required to lie on a table supported by a cushion whilst you are scanned.

-No preparation is involved.
-However, please advise the technologist if you have any metallic implants in your spine, artificial hips or metallic screws or pins in your hips.
-DO NOT schedule your DEXA scan within one week of having had a Barium Meal or Enema, an IVP, a nuclear medicine study or a CT Scan.
+No preparation is required for this scan.
+However, please advise the staff if you have any metallic implants in your spine, artificial hips or metallic screws or pins in your hips.
+Do not schedule your scan within one week of having had a Barium Meal or Enema, an IVP, a nuclear medicine study or a CT Scan as this may interfere with the accuracy of the scan.